wasalstor-web/-1/replit.md

 ### Frontend Architecture

 The frontend is built with React 18+ and TypeScript, using Vite for development and bundling.
 Wouter handles routing, and TanStack Query manages server state.
 UI components are built using `shadcn/ui` based on Radix UI primitives, styled with Tailwind CSS, supporting an Arabic-first design with RTL layout and a Neon/Dark theme.
 Design patterns include component composition, custom hooks, and a mobile-first responsive approach.
-Key features include the Marketplace, Dashboard, Project management, AI Workspace with multi-model chat and customization, and a Settings page.
+Key features include:
+- **Marketplace**: Browse and purchase AI products
+- **Dashboard**: Main hub and overview
+- **AI Developer Assistant**: Full-screen coding chat interface
+- **Image Generator Studio**: Comprehensive design studio for generating images, logos, and brand identities with DALL-E 3
+- **Projects & Workspace**: AI-powered project management with multi-model chat
+- **Settings**: User preferences and configuration

 ### Backend Architecture